Why is this renovation project necessary?

 What is the timeline for the project?

-Feasibility and design development for the project has occurred over the past year.
-Construction is slated to begin in February 2019.
+Construction began in February 2019 and is expected to be complete by the end of the summer.
 It is anticipated that the Museum will reopen to the public in mid-September 2019, marking the 44th anniversary of the Brunnier Art Museum.

 How will the renovation affect visitors?